 " I continue to invest my time, money and energy into this art because it makes me happy and I love knowing I've created a space where others can find that same joy"

-Moses moved to Halifax 10 years ago from a refugee camp in Ghana.
+Moses moved to Halifax in 2008 from a refugee camp in Ghana.
 Moses grew up dancing urban Afrodances, hip pop and performing at local parties (mostly crashing parties with his dance moves), where there is music and food you will find him there.
 Though Moses's first love was dancing he did not continue dancing when he arrived in Halifax, he turned to soccer.
-Sadly his goal of becoming a soccer star was cut short due to a back and groin injury.
+Sadly his soccer playing days was cut short due to a back and groin injury.

 Fun fact: Moses met his partner and the mother of his two kids salsa dancing.

 Yuyu has recently moved from Toronto to Halifax and she can’t wait to share her dance journey with the Haliente dance family.
 She started dancing when she was 6 and believes that dancing is the key to living a healthy well-rounded life.
 Other than her over 7 years of Salsa and Bachata experience, she has dabbled in various dance types yet within Latin dance genres, such as Cha-Cha-Cha, Samba, Rumba, and Kizomba, which enables her to merge different dance styles into classes.

 For the last few years, Yuyu has been competing, performing, and assisting teaching Salsa and Bachata classes in Toronto, including but not limited to Canada Salsa and Bachata Congress, Toronto Salsa, Bachata & Kizomba Festival, Alma Toronto, DanielYDesiree Toronto.

 Fun fact: If you ever want to learn how to incorporate tricks and lifts into your dance and blows people’s minds, come and discover the passion of dance with Yuyu.